 • Understand the strengths and weaknesses of the stakeholder institutions to enable synergistic collaboration; fill gaps where necessary

 NAPSA was formalised with the signing of a Letter of Intent at the first NAPSA Executive Committee in Dublin on 28 February 2007.
 The main areas for collaboration are: Basin studies; Data acquisition and processing; Data access for researchers and Human & Capital Resources.
-The signatories were the Oil & Gas Development Partnership in Newfoundland and Labrador (OGDP – see www.mun.ca/ogdp/about/) and by the Petroleum Infrastructure Programme in Ireland (PIP - see www.pip.ie).
+The signatories were the Oil & Gas Development Partnership in Newfoundland and Labrador (OGDP) and by the Petroleum Infrastructure Programme in Ireland (PIP - see www.pip.ie

-The work programme has begun and includes collaborative research between Memorial University of Newfoundland (MUN) and National University of Ireland, Galway (NUIG) on fluid inclusion studies, Trinity College Dublin (TCD) on Carboniferous geology and University College Dublin (UCD) on reservoir provenance studies.
+The work programme includes collaborative research between Memorial University of Newfoundland (MUN) and National University of Ireland, Galway (NUIG) on fluid inclusion studies, Trinity College Dublin (TCD) on Carboniferous geology and University College Dublin (UCD) on reservoir provenance studies.

 A major new project "The Plate Reconstruction of the North Atlantic between Ireland and Canada" began in April 2010.
-The project team is lead by GeoArctic of Calgary with Badley Geoscience Ltd., Memorial University of Newfoundland (MUN), University College Dublin (UCD), the Dublin Institute of Advanced Studies (DIAS), the Geological Survey of Canada (GSC) and others as partners.
-The project is due for completion in July 2012.
+The project team was lead by GeoArctic of Calgary with Badley Geoscience Ltd., Memorial University of Newfoundland (MUN), University College Dublin (UCD), the Dublin Institute of Advanced Studies (DIAS), the Geological Survey of Canada (GSC) and others as partners.
+The project was completed in May 2013.
+Website

 1. Consolidated working relationships and increased research collaboration between researchers in Ireland and Atlantic Canada.